Willyum6/sigmaboard/README.md

 FIRMWARE:
 Sigmaboard uses QMK.
-Keys act as arrow keys, with the two oriented on the right in a stack operate as "enter" and "shift"(to play games) OLED screen should display an animation of bones moving across the screen:
+Keys act as arrow keys, with the two oriented on the right in a stack operate as "enter" and "shift"(to play games) OLED screen should display an animation of bones ( that I created from scrath in Photoshop) moving across the screen:
 ![bone-animation-2](https://github.com/user-attachments/assets/f9d26aa6-c2f0-4068-8655-ee297aae3466)

 _______________